igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The first reason is that functions that manipulate AVR I/O registers via variables are inherently slower than those that manipulate them as constants.
 When using the GPIO pin macros, most operations map directly to `in` and `out` AVR assembler instructions.
-However, due to the limitations of these instructions, when using variables to pass the pins, the compiler must use slower `ld` and `st` instruction to access the I/O registers (for more on this issue, see the section in the [AVR-GCC FAQ] (http://www.nongnu.org/avr-libc/user-manual/FAQ.html#faq_port_pass)).
+However, due to the constraints on these instructions, when using variables to pass the pins, the compiler must use slower `ld` and `st` instruction to access the I/O registers (for more on this issue, see the section in the [AVR-GCC FAQ] (http://www.nongnu.org/avr-libc/user-manual/FAQ.html#faq_port_pass)).
 In addition,